 Sticky Leaves

-Sticky residue on the leaves often signals insect activity, such as pests sucking sap from the plant.
+Sticky residue on the leaves usually means insect activity, such as pests sucking sap from the plant.
 Treat the problem by applying horticultural oil to suffocate the insects and wipe the leaves with a damp cloth to remove the sticky residue.
 If you think you are dealing with pests, check the Common Dieffenbachia Pests Section for solutions.

 Solving Dieffenbachia Issues